dmarmor/epichrome/README.md

 <b>Thorbergsson</b></p>

-## New in version 2.3.1
+## New in version 2.3.2

-- The built-in engine has been updated to Brave 1.8.96.
+- The built-in engine has been updated to Brave 1.9.72.

+- Fixed a problem that caused anti-virus software to report a false virus match on Epichrome apps ([issue #213](https://github.com/dmarmor/epichrome/issues/213 "issue #213")).

+- Made changes to try to fix an occasional problem where Brave-based apps lose session state and saved passwords between runs.
+This is a rare issue, so this fix is not confirmed.
+If you run into it after updating to 2.3.2, please report it in [issue #215](https://github.com/dmarmor/epichrome/issues/215 "issue #215").

 ## New in version 2.3